-CalCCA argues that adopted rules should not apply before the 2021 compliance year and any multi-year system RA contract executed after the issuance of D.19-10-021 on October 17, 2019 should be grandfathered and allowed to expire on its own terms.
-CalCCA adds that the adopted rules in D.19-10-021 should not apply to 2019 and 2020 compliance, which should be governed by "the rules in place since the Commission issued D.04-10-035 and
+CalCCA argues that adopted rules should not apply before the 2021 compliance year and any multi-year system RA contract executed after the issuance of D.19-10-021 on October 17, 2019 should be grandfathered and allowed to expire on its own terms.136 CalCCA adds that the adopted rules in D.19-10-021 should not apply to 2019 and 2020 compliance, which should be governed by "the rules in place since the Commission issued D.04-10-035 and

-&lt;sup>137 CalCCA Track 1 Comments at 11.
+136 CalCCA Track 1 Comments at 11.

-D.05-10-042."
-Shell states that existing long-term RA import contracts should be grandfathered into 2021 and forward.
+D.05-10-042."137 Shell states that existing long-term RA import contracts should be grandfathered into 2021 and forward.138

 PG&E opposes grandfathering multi-year system RA contracts executed after October 17, 2019, stating that the Commission has given sufficient notice over the past year, since April 2019, that the RA import rules would be clarified and require potential refinements in Track 1.
 PG&E states that any executed import contracts should have contemplated risks with potential regulatory changes.
-PG&E adds that grandfathering multi-year system contracts executed after October 17, 2019 "provides no incentive for parties to act in good faith and execute import RA contracts that address the Commission's growing concerns of speculative supply."
+PG&E adds that grandfathering multi-year system contracts executed after October 17, 2019 "provides no incentive for parties to act in good faith and execute import RA contracts that address the Commission's growing concerns of speculative supply."139

 The Commission deems it necessary to give LSEs and suppliers sufficient time to renegotiate or enter into new contracts based on the import RA rules adopted in this decision.
 Therefore, the adopted rules shall not apply for the 2019 compliance year (to the extent that compliance has not been completely determined) or the 2020 compliance year.
-Given that there has been a dispute as to how the rules prior to D.19-10-021 should be interpreted and applied, we find it reasonable that, for 2019 and 2020 RA compliance only, the Commission shall allow LSEs to use import RA to meet their RA requirements if the following is demonstrated: (1) the LSE provides the applicable contract to Energy Division,
+Accordingly, the rules adopted in this decision shall apply for the 2021 RA compliance year.